psu-libraries/psulib_traject/README.md

 ## HathiTrust ETAS data

 HathiTrust access level can be recorded in `ht_access_ss`.
 It will expect to have an overlap report tsv from HathiTrust at `ConfigSettings.hathi_overlap_path`.
 This file should be the latest overlap report from HathiTrust.

+Because the monthly overlap file lives in a restricted area that can only be accessed by signing in to Box at UMich, we will need to manually set the overlap.tsv prior to indexing operations when there is a new overlap.
+This can be done by `scp`ing the file up to the location specified in `ConfigSettings.hathi_overlap_path`.